julielerudulier/Projects/Music Recommendation System/README.md

 This project was my final project for the Data Analyst Certificate I obtained from L'école des **Mines Paris PSL** in August 2023.
 It was **my FIRST coding project ever!!**

-The substance of the project relies on Machine Learning and unsupervised learning algorithms, but the first half of the project was really based on data analysis and cleansing.
+This project relies on Machine Learning and unsupervised learning algorithms, but the first half of the project was really based on data analysis and cleansing.

+---

 #### About the project: